Pinaki82/Tulu-C-IDE/README.md

 ----------------------------------------------------------------
 ### Tulu-C-IDE updater

 The easiest way to update **Tulu-C-IDE** is to download a _zip_ file from the main branch, extract the _zip_ archive to a local folder, compare the files in that location with the current setup, then merge the necessary changes with a diff tool.
 Or one can simply overwrite the existing files in the _HOME_ directory (`~/` or `%USERPROFILE%`) if so many configuration files have not been changed so far.
 Open the `.vim/updater` folder.
 There are scripts to update the package.
 On MS Windows, rename the WinBatch files.
 Files are in _.TXT_ extensions for safety.
-Read every line and change the script according to your requirements before you run the script.
+Read every line and change the script according to your requirements before you run any of the scripts.

 ----------------------------------------------------------------